bearyinnovative/alohomora/README.md

 # Alohomora

 A spell in Harry Potter world.

-Used to open and/or unlock doors,but doors can be bewitched so that this spell has no effect.
+Used to open and/or unlock doors, but doors can be bewitched so that this spell has no effect.

-a script upload file to qiniu cloud storage.
+A script upload file to qiniu cloud storage.

 ## USAGE